pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-references.md

 - "are primarily intended for use inside classes" (Lip2.3.1)
 - introduced by the new standard to support move operations
-- a reference that must be bound to an rvalue
+- must be bound to an rvalue
 - obtained by using `&&`
 - may be bound only to an object that is about to be destroyed
   - so that we are free to "move" resources from an rvalue reference to another object